394-s22/unfound1/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Firebase Configuration:

+No Firebase configuration/setup is currently needed to use the quiz functionality, but your tracking/analytics modules for the web app can be imported in App.js or in specific pages in /routes.

+## Additional Modification:

+The questions/answers can be changed in /components/values.js Results processing/image-generation can be modified in /routes/result.js The question graphics are hard coded and can be changed in /public/question_graphics, where x.png correlates to question #x

+## Known bugs:

+None

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs necessary modules (materialUI, etc.) for visual display.
+Unfound-specific graphics ship with the app in /public and the main directory.

 ### `npm start`